SSWConsulting/SSW.People.Profiles/Yu-Hsien/Yu-Hsien.md

 linkedin:  ""
 skype:  ""

-quote:  "knowing you don\'t know is the most essential step of knowing"
+quote:  "knowing you don't know is the most essential step of knowing"
 ---

 ​​​ As a member of the SSW TV team, Yu Hsien, Taiwan born and US educated designer, specializes in motion graphics and post-production.
 A particular passion for him is visual art and technology, this is an area where he excel at, because of his specialized expertise and a keen eye for both design and aesthetics.